attestantio/esd/README.md

 # Requirements to run `esd`
 ## Beacon node
-`esd` supports Teku, Prysm and Lighthouse beacon nodes.
+`esd` supports all beacon nodes that support the beacon API.

 # Configuring `esd`
 The minimal requirements for `esd` are references to the beacon node, for example: